2006 Cork Junior A Hurling Championship

 The 2006 Cork Junior A Hurling Championship was the 109th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 24 September 2006 and 28 October 2006.
+The championship ran from 24 September to 28 October 2006.

-On 28 October 2006, Kilworth won the championship following a 0-13 to 0-12 defeat of Dungourney in the final at Páirc Uí Rinn.
-This was their second championship title in the grade and their first since 1967.
+The final was played on 28 October 2006 at Páirc Uí Rinn in Cork, between Kilworth and Dungourney, in what was their first ever meeting in the final.
+Kilworth won the match by 0–13 to 0–12 to claim their second championship title overall and a first title in 39 years.

-Brian Dillons's John Horgan was the championship's top scorer with 1-15.
+Brian Dillons's John Horgan was the championship's top scorer with 1–15.